Diabatic Representation of Exotic Hadrons in the Dynamical Diquark Model: Diabatic Mixing Formalism

 Under the current analysis, ``light field'' refers to either just the glue fields (in the case of a $\de$-$\bde$ state) or both glue and exchanged light-quark fields (in the case of the meson-meson states).

-We now implement the Ansatz that the states defined in Sec.~\ref{sec:States} may appreciably mix with nearby meson-meson thresholds sharing the same $J^{PC}$ quantum numbers.
+We now implement the Ansatz that the states defined in Sec.~\ref{sec:States} may appreciably mix with nearby meson-meson thresholds sharing the same $J^{PC}$ quantum numbers, but assume that the two types of states are clearly distinguishable away from the thresholds.
 Thus, one must determine and solve the multi-channel Schr\"{o}dinger equation connecting the $\de \bde$ states to such threshold states.
 We closely follow the work of Ref.~\cite{Bruschini:2020voj}, which carries out this process using conventional quarkonium rather than $\de \bde$ states.
 Applying the diabatic expansion to the eigenstates of said Schr\"{o}dinger equation yields~\cite{Bruschini:2020voj}

 where $\mathbf{r}'$ denotes the separation of the heavy sources, $\mathbf{r}_0$ is a freely set fiducial parameter, and $|\xi_i \rangle$ are eigenstates of the light-field Hamiltonian.
 Inserting Eq.~(\ref{eq:AdExp}) into Eq.~(\ref{eq:SE}) and applying $\langle \xi_j (\mathbf{r}_0)| $ on the left-hand side produces